David-Manniche/TheMarket/readme.txt

-    => 044322 - Bank details are not there after order is placed and user opts payment from order detail page => 044562 - after clearing search> suggestion list is not disappearing => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand
+    => 044322 - Bank details are not there after order is placed and user opts payment from order detail page => 044562 - after clearing search> suggestion list is not disappearing => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand => 044542 - In case of Stripe connect>>if cancellation or refund request generated then "transfer to wallet " option should not be there at admin end

 Enhancements:
     => Tax module upgrade